CLSherrod/clsherrod.github.io/_pages/now.md

   overlay_filter: 0.1
   caption: "Art by [**Chr1stopher**](https://christopher.com)"
 ---
-Updated on Monday May 19th, 2025.
+Updated on Thursday May 29th, 2025.

 ## Currently Doing
-- I’m currently writing a book about my [electromagnetic hypersensitivity](/emrs).
+- I’m currently writing a book about my [electromagnetic hypersensitivity](/ehs).

 ## Current Projects
 - Writing helpful essays here on what has worked for me in life.
 See recently published below.